RostyslavDzhohola/Coinflip-test-Project/README.md

 # Coinflip-test-Project

-It is a simple gambeling project on the ropsten network where you can put your stake for a 50% of winning probability.
+It is a simple gambling project on the ropsten network where you can put your stake for a 50% of winning probability.
 Main skills that I have learned here are contract development, oracle integration, and web3 integration.

 How to Install.
 1. Copy this reposytory on your machine.